dask/dask/docs/source/gpu.rst

 ------------------------------

-Tasks like running experiments of different parameters of a machine learning model on a GPU can be extremely parallelized.
+Tasks like running experiments of different parameters of a machine learning model on a GPU are embarrassingly parallelizable.
 Dask can be used to run each experiment trial concurrently, dramatically speeding up the process.
 Parallelizing experiment runs can be useful with or without GPUs, however because models that are trained on GPUs often take an especially long time to train there is a lot of benefit in this situation especially.
 If you have n different trials that you were